-This is a moduli problem of type $A$, and the corresponding (unitary) Shimura variety is not compact, since the group $G$ is quasi-split and has rationally defined parabolic subgroups.
-In the specific case $n=1$, $G_\R=\mathrm{GU}(1,1)$, the Shimura variety is one dimensional and we call it a unitary Shimura curve attached to the imaginary quadratic field $F$. \end{example}
+This is a moduli problem of type $A$, and the corresponding (unitary) Shimura variety is non-compact, since the group $G$ is quasi-split and has rationally defined parabolic subgroups.
+When $n=1$, $G_\R=\mathrm{GU}(1,1)$, the Shimura variety is one dimensional and we call it a unitary Shimura curve attached to the imaginary quadratic field $F$. \end{example}